Five Star Movement: Parliamentary leaders

+Structure

 The party has been characterised as an entrepreneurial party.
 During the 2010 Italian regional elections, some parties highlighted a contradiction between the voluntary collective action in the struggles of civil society and openness in political representation.
 Also in 2010, there were tensions between the movement and Italy of Values.

 In March 2012, Valentino Tavolazzi, a city councillor in Rimini, advocated a national meeting on behalf of the movement, which gathered about 150 participants.
 At the meeting, there was both praise and criticism from the participants including from the few politicians who were present.
 The meeting took a harsh stance on the "conditions of Regulation M5S" because it was discovered to be in conflict with the statutes of its Civic Party of origin Project for Ferrara.
 In response, they lost the use of the logo, and were banned from taking any position on behalf of M5S, which was portrayed as a controversial move regarding internal democracy.

 Since 2007, Grillo has criticised the cost of politics by supporting the reduction of payment for deputies and senators.
 Based on this policy, the benefits received by members of parliament would not exceed €5,000 gross per month, with any surplus returned to the state with solidarity allowance, also called end-term; however, according to Giovanni Favia, the regional director of the M5S, the deduction of €5,000 gross salary of parliamentarians is contrary to the principles of the movement as it would result in a reduction of only €2,500 net.
 In an interview published in several newspapers in November 2012, Favia estimated at €11,000 per month the fees prescribed for a member of M5S.
 The article does not explain how Favia got to deduct that amount because it necessarily includes reimbursements and per diem is not flat as costs and expenses which vary from member to member.

 Following the expulsion of Favia and Federica Salsi for expressing views about the lack of internal democracy, the party has expelled several members for criticism.
 The expulsions were made unilaterally by Grillo; as per regulation, they took place without prior consultation with members of the movement.
 Another criticism frequently made by the same movement activists and former activists, such as Federico Pistono, social entrepreneur, author of Robots Will Steal Your Job, but That's OK, and former member, is about the absence of any form of effective participation on the web.
 There is a tool for collective writing of the program and the proposed laws, but the forum is considered inadequate for the purpose.
 Through his blog in September 2012, Grillo said that a portal to participate via the web was already under construction.
 The triggering was scheduled for the end of 2012; at the time of the 2013 general election, it was not yet realised.
 Through what became known as the Rousseau platform, which is not owned by the M5S, activists were able to vote on several questions including on confidence votes.